Jennelle186/Sales-and-Inventory-System/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using ReactJS with Material-UI as its main library for the design.
+Firebase was then used as its backend.

 ## Available Scripts